Open-DDR/test-purpose/systemc/ENHANCEMENT_SUMMARY.md

 ## Conclusion

-The Whitney LPDDR5 SystemC model has been successfully enhanced to provide comprehensive, realistic verification capabilities for LPDDR5 memory controllers.
+The OpenDDR DDR SystemC model has been successfully enhanced to provide comprehensive, realistic verification capabilities for DDR memory controllers.
 The enhancements include:

-1. **Realistic LPDDR5 Behavior**: Proper address mapping, timing, and protocol implementation
+1. **Realistic DDR Behavior**: Proper address mapping, timing, and protocol implementation
-2. **Comprehensive Test Suite**: Nine different test categories covering all aspects of LPDDR5 operation
+2. **Comprehensive Test Suite**: Nine different test categories covering all aspects of DDR operation
 3. **Professional Infrastructure**: Enhanced build system, documentation, and debugging capabilities
 4. **Verification Quality**: Industry-standard verification methodology and coverage

 The enhanced model is now suitable for:
-- **Memory Controller Verification**: Comprehensive validation of LPDDR5 controllers
+- **Memory Controller Verification**: Comprehensive validation of DDR controllers
 - **System-Level Simulation**: Integration into larger SoC simulation environments
 - **Performance Analysis**: Detailed bandwidth, latency, and efficiency analysis
-- **Educational Use**: Learning and understanding LPDDR5 memory systems
+- **Educational Use**: Learning and understanding DDR memory systems

-This enhancement transforms the basic SystemC model into a professional-grade verification platform capable of supporting realistic LPDDR5 memory controller development and validation.
+This enhancement transforms the basic SystemC model into a professional-grade verification platform capable of supporting realistic DDR memory controller development and validation.